AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_avpos.md

 - If &lt;custom_integer&gt; is empty then 90200 will be used (90200 is used specifically by the [AVprop plugin](/avsitter2_prop.html)).
 - If &lt;custom_integer&gt; is set to [90005](/avsitter2_scripting.html#message-90005) then the menu will be returned automatically.
 - If &lt;custom_key&gt; is empty then the avatar's UUID will be used as the key.
 If a different avatar is controlling the menu with [AVcontrol](/avsitter2_control.html) then the key will include the controller and sitter UUIDs, separated by the pipe (`|`) character.
+- Two special values have been added for &lt;custom_key&gt;: `<C>` and `<S>`, which will be replaced with CONTROLLER and SITTER respectively.
+This is to avoid issues with generic scripts that respond to a link message without being specifically designed for AVsitter, because they don't expect the extra UUID.
 - If &lt;menu_name&gt; is empty, then an empty button will be created.

 e.g.